BigDataBiology/argNorm/README.md

   --db {sarg,ncbi,resfinder,deeparg,megares,argannot}
                         The database you used to do ARG annotation.
   --mode {reads,orfs,both}
-                        The tool you used to do ARG annotation.
+                        The mode you run the annotation tool.
-  --hamronized          Use this if the input is hamronized (not hamronized by hAMRonization) -i INPUT, --input INPUT
+  --hamronized          Use this if the input is hamronized (processed using the hAMRonization tool) -i INPUT, --input INPUT
-                        The annotation result you have.
-  -o OUTPUT, --output OUTPUT
+                        The annotation result you have -o OUTPUT, --output OUTPUT
-                        The file to save normalization results.
+                        The file to save normalization results
 ```

 Here is a basic outline of a command using argNorm.